-The Office of the Attorney General has produced a "Consumer Guide for Marylanders", a 36-page booklet on avoiding scams
+Office of the Attorney General has produced a Consumer Guide for Marylanders, a 36-page booklet on avoiding scams

 The Office of the Attorney General has major concerns about the misleading language used in sweepstakes solicitations.
 Sweepstakes are not trying to give you money—they're trying to get your money.
 For more information on how to avoid sweepstakes scams, check out our publication Don't Be a Sucker for Sweepstakes.

 Maryland law tries to help people who want to plan for medical situations when they might not be able to speak for themselves.
-The law also encourages health care professionals to give the best possible care to people with advanced illness.
+The law also encourages health care professionals to provide the best possible care to people with advanced illness.
 For information about Maryland's Health Care Decisions Act, advance directives, and legal opinions and letters of advice on matters affecting the care of patients with advanced illness, click here.

 200 St. Paul Place, Baltimore, MD 21202